MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 I also use gzip and zlib (to compress the stuff) and I like hiding things in files...
 ```

 Okay then.
 So the file `chall.txt` likely has to be transformed through each of these encodings before giving us the flag.
-Makes sense so far.
+Makes sense so far, though it's worrying how many encondings there are.

 The encodings keep talking about various odd languages so it's safe assume these aren't going to be ordinary languages but [esolangs](https://esolangs.org/).

-Let's do a bit of research on what each of these could mean.
-From now on, we'll keep running track of which encodings we've used, as presumably each is only used once.
+Let's do a bit of research on what each of these could be referring to.

 * [ ] A weird base, much higher than base64 **(base128? base1024? higher?)**
 * [ ] A language named after a painter **(probably [Piet](https://esolangs.org/wiki/Piet), first result from "esolang painter")**